zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-appdomainshutdownfinished-method.md

 ## <a name="parameters"></a>Parameter
  `appDomainId`
- [in] Identifiziert die Domäne, in der die Assemblys der Anwendung gespeichert sind.
+ [in] Identifies the domain in which the application's assemblies are stored.

  `hrStatus`
- [in] Ein HRESULT, der angibt, ob die Anwendungsdomäne erfolgreich entladen wurde.
+ [in] An HRESULT that indicates whether the application domain was unloaded successfully.

 ## <a name="remarks"></a>Hinweise
- Der Wert des `appDomainId` gilt nicht für eine informationsanforderung nach der [ICorProfilerCallback:: AppDomainShutdownStarted](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-appdomainshutdownstarted-method.md) Methodenrückgabe.
+ The value of `appDomainId` is not valid for an information request after the [ICorProfilerCallback::AppDomainShutdownStarted](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-appdomainshutdownstarted-method.md) method returns.

- Das Entladen der Anwendungsdomäne möglicherweise weiterhin nach den `AppDomainCreationFinished` Rückruf.
-Fehler-HRESULT in `hrStatus` gibt einen Fehler.
-Allerdings einen HRESULT-Erfolg in `hrStatus` gibt nur an, dass der erste Teil des Entladen der Anwendungsdomäne erfolgreich war.
+ Some parts of unloading the application domain might continue after the `AppDomainCreationFinished` callback.
+A failure HRESULT in `hrStatus` indicates a failure.
+However, a success HRESULT in `hrStatus` indicates only that the first part of unloading the application domain has succeeded.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h